-Based on an intern project by Rachel Vecchio, Certified Master Gardener
+Based on an intern project by Rachel Vecchio, Extension Master Gardener

 THE MYTH: Vinegar is an effective way to kill weeds.